carlosmccosta/pointcloud_registration/README.md

 ## Notes

 - This package was tested with a PhotoNeo PhoXi 3D Scanner (XL model), which is a very accurate 3D sensor that provides surface normals in the point cloud published by its ROS driver.
-If your 3D sensor does not provide surface normals in the point cloud, you need to change to false the argument [sensor_provides_surface_normals] in [launch/config/pointcloud_registration.launch](launch/config/pointcloud_registration.launch) (in order to add to the perception pipeline a normal estimation module).
+If your 3D sensor does not provide surface normals in the point cloud, you need to change to true the argument [use_normal_estimation] in [launch/config/bringup.launch](launch/config/bringup.launch) (in order to add to the perception pipeline a normal estimation module).